How to Stay Connected During an Emergency

 Plan 3 - Across town or further

-When: for broad scale evacuation orders due to wild fires, chemical spill, etc.
+When: for large scale evacuation orders due to wildfires, chemical spills, or similar events.